-A new theme, Textiles, was introduced in 2013 by the Embassy after the collapse of the nine storey Rana Plaza building in Savar near Dhaka.
+It was also introduced as a new theme in 2013 by the Embassy after the collapse of the nine storey Rana Plaza building in Savar near Dhaka.
 Over 1.138 people, mostly garment workers, were killed, more than several hundred injured and at least 159 were missing and left more than 130 children who lost their parents.
 It was the worst-ever industrial disaster in the country.
 The Embassy of the Kingdom of the Netherlands (EKN) suggested to Minister Ploumen to spend the 9 million Euro Trade budget to improve the working conditions of garment workers.
 The Netherlands took the lead to coordinate the donor community with the aim to improve, together with the government, among others the labour standards and fire safety in the factories.

 In November 2012 another disaster had taken place: a fire killed 112 garment workers at Tazreen Fashions in Ashulia, close to Dhaka.
 After the fire, logos of different brands of C&A were found in the ashes.
 It became clear that the work safety conditions were quite bad, as well as the payments.
 Among buyers and consumers in the Netherlands awareness raised that garments were produced without proper labour rights conditions.
 Improvements started by C&A paying compensation to 67 families, victims of the Tazreen fire.